 Ozone was discovered in ancient times.
 The Dutch physicist, Martinus Van Marum, was the first to discover ozone in the Western world.
 It was only in 1840 that the German chemist Christian Friedrich Schönbein figured out how to synthesize it.
 Ozone literally means “angel’s breath” in German – that’s how much the scientist believed in its power.
 During World War I, ozone was used to disinfect wounds and cleanse blood before blood transfusions.
-In Germany, ozone has been applied for human health for 50 years, and in German literature, there are over 3,000 medical references demonstrating the safety and effectiveness of ozone.
+In Germany, ozone has been applied to human health for 50 years.
+German literature features over 3,000 medical references demonstrating the safety and effectiveness of ozone.
 Seven thousand European doctors use medical ozone with their patients.

 An ozone practitioner who wishes to remain anonymous (because the FDA is vindictive) explains that “oxidizing your body provides a deep cellular cleanse for the system in order to oxidize viruses, bacteria metal and mold.”
 She has seen ozone provide amazing results with patients who’ve suffered from gangrene, strokes, STDs, and cancer.
 Ozone can be used both preventatively and as a treatment.
 It is more effective when taken regularly.
 Drinking ozonated water is a great way to make sure you’re getting regular supplements of ozone – but you need an ozone generator for that.
 You can also have ozone administered intravenously.